Open Access for Research Impact: SFI (Plan S) Compliance

 ‘This publication has emanated from research [conducted with the financial support of/supported in part by a grant from] Science Foundation Ireland under Grant number [ ].
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission’.

 Including this “Rights Retention” text upon submission in either the submission letter, acknowledgements section, or both, is an essential part of using this route to compliance.
+If the publisher refuses to accept this, contact your SFI Project Officer and ask for further details of how you should proceed.

 Research Repository UCD will automatically apply CC BY licences to AAMs where the author has included the SFI funding information with their publication details on the UCD RMS.
 Alternatively this can also be done by request after uploading via email (firstname.lastname@example.org).